Background pattern

 Method of administration

-To warts around or under the nail, you should ensure that the nail is intact and that Verrucutan cannot penetrate the nail bed.
+For warts around or under the nail, you should ensure that the nail is intact and that Verrucutan cannot penetrate the nail bed.

 If you use more Verrucutan than you should

-If you forgot to useVerrucutan
+If you forget to useVerrucutan

-If you interrupt the treatment with Verrucutan
+If you stop treatment with Verrucutan

 In this case, contact your doctor.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-• Very Common(may affect more than 1 in 10 people): there may be redness of the skin, inflammation, irritation, burning, pain, and itching at the application site.
+• Very common(may affect more than 1 in 10 people): there may be redness of the skin, inflammation, irritation, burning, pain and itching at the application site.

 • Headache may occur.

-• Uncommon(may affect up to 1 in 100 people): there may be skin inflammation, edema, and ulcers at the application site.
+• Uncommon(may affect up to 1 in 100 people): there may be skin inflammation, edema and ulcers at the application site.

-• In the eyes, there may be increased tear production, itching, and dry eyes.
+• In the eyes, there may be increased tear production, itching and dry eyes.

-5. Verrucutan Storage
+5. Storage of Verrucutan

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not store above 86°F (30°C).
+Do not store above 30°C.

 Do not refrigerate or freeze.